-Continually gaining inspiration from nature, Gaudí designed sloping stone columns that simulate palm-tree trunks, supporting the vault under the walkway.
+Continually gaining inspiration from nature, Antoni Gaudí designed sloping stone columns that simulate palm-tree trunks that support the vault under the walkway.

 And interesting enough, you’ll see that Gaudí actually built in bird’s nests into the sides of the terrace walls, to further simulate the tree trunk design.

 Gaudí House Museum